 Vice President for Innovation and Business Transformation, Xerox

-Meera joined Xerox in 1996, and has held several strategic leadership positions at the company.
+Meera Sampath joined Xerox in 1996, and has held several strategic leadership positions at the company.
 In 2009, she became the first director of Xerox’s Research Innovation Hub in India where she was responsible for overseeing its creation as well as guiding its research agenda and establishing Open Innovation partnerships.
 She is a leader in defining Xerox Innovation Group’s expansion strategy in emerging markets.
 Meera’s dissertation helped launch a new area of research – the diagnosis of discrete event systems.
 She is an Associate Editor for the Springer Journal of Discrete Event Dynamic Systems.

 |Navin Shenoy (BSE EE ’95; also attended Stanford Executive Program)